Learning the References of Online Model Predictive Control for Urban Self-Driving: Experiments

+We also note that Hard-MPC and Soft-MPC suffer from driving efficiency with the average speed of $\SI{5.32}{m/s}$ and $\SI{5.97}{m/s}$ because the solutions of the MPC problem are too conservative for maneuvers to generate agile driving behaviors for high driving efficiency (i.e., overtaking).
 Specifically, due to the heavy computational burden of solving the nonlinear, nonconvex, and constrained MPC online, the time-delay of control commands of Hard-MPC seriously hinders the real-time driving performance.
 Intuitively, unacceptable time-delay can lead to the failure of collision avoidance and violation of the limitation of road boundaries.
 Hence, the safety of Hard-MPC is worse than expected with a collision rate of $24\%$.
 The other disadvantage of Hard-MPC in terms of the time-out rate of $12\%$ can be interpreted by the predicament that occurs when the initial state of MPC is out of the target state set, i.e., the vehicle will be stuck in this predicament once out of the road.

-Furthermore, an additional key factor that impairs the performance of Soft-MPC is the oscillation and divergence of solutions when the optimization becomes overly complex to solve.
-It is inferred that the solution quality of MPC is degraded under the cost settings with the soft form of the aforementioned constraints rather than our proposed latent form.
+Furthermore, oscillation and divergence of solutions also impair the performance of Soft-MPC when the optimization becomes overly complex to solve.
 Therefore, it is explanatory that Soft-MPC has a collision rate of $25\%$.

-Based on the above comparative analysis, we can conclude that our proposed method demonstrates superiority in terms of driving efficiency and safety guarantee, even when taking into account the practical and lightweight observability and the absence of any additional trajectory prediction module.